Austria closing schools over coronavirus as border checks take effect

 “For six-to-14-year-olds ... we are not doing a full closure but also not continuing as usual,” Fassmann said, adding that lessons would stop.
 “If children can be looked after at home, they should stay at home.
 If that is not possible they can come to school.
 Schools’ doors remain open.”

-Despite sharing a border with Italy, Austria has had just 246 confirmed cases so far and no deaths, in contrast to its southern neighbor’s more than 10,000 cases and 631 deaths.
-Neighboring Switzerland, which also borders Italy, has had more than 600 cases and four deaths.
+Despite sharing a border with Italy, Austria has had just 246 confirmed cases so far and no deaths, in contrast to its southern neighbour’s more than 10,000 cases and 631 deaths.
+Neighbouring Switzerland, which also borders Italy, has had more than 600 cases and four deaths.
 Italy is already under lockdown.

-Passenger rail and air links to Italy shut down on Wednesday, while Austria’s ban on large gatherings until early April forced museums, theaters, concert halls and larger bars to close.
+Passenger rail and air links to Italy shut down on Wednesday, while Austria’s ban on large gatherings until early April forced museums, theatres, concert halls and larger bars to close.
 Restaurants and food retailers were not affected by the ban, the government said, clearing up widespread confusion.
+(Reporting by Francois Murphy; Editing by Alex Richardson)